CedricArtigue/mergify-stargazers/README.md

 ## 🎈 Usage <a name="usage"></a>

-Te integrated swagger gui allows to easily test the authenticated API endpoints.
+The integrated swagger gui allows to easily test the authenticated API endpoints.

-After running previous step, app should be running at [localhost:5000](localhost:5000).
+After running previous step, app should be running at [localhost:5000](http://localhost:5000).

 ## 🚀 Future Scope <a name = "future_scope"></a>